design-hub-arc/ARCDHWebAutomator/README.md

 Note that if the command is run from any of the sub-projects, Gradle will be unable to resolve the path to sibling projects, so the build will fail.

+## Project structure
+The project is divided into 4 projects:
+- ARCDHWebAutomator:
+    the root project, used to hold the sub-projects.
+    Gradle tasks should be run from this folder instead of folders of sub-projects.
+- Application:
+    the primary application.
+This project handles the GUI and web automation.
+Generally speaking, this is the project developers will work in.
+- Launcher:
+    Since JAR files cannot be updated when they are running, the Launcher.jar file allows us to have the launcher update the other JAR files, then have the main application update the launcher.
+Generally speaking, developers will not have to change or view this project.
+- Shared:
+    This contains classes used by the other sub-projects.
+You can include
+    ```
+    dependencies {
+        compile project(':Shared')
+    }
+    ```
+    in the build.gradle file of a project to use classes from this project.
+Note that you will likely have to reload the project to recompile dependencies.

 ## Built With

 * [Selenium](https://selenium.dev/selenium/docs/api/java/index.html) - The automation framework used